itznotaditya/voyant/README.md

 ## Features

-- Real-time weather data from Open-Meteo
+- **Real-time weather data** - Current conditions and forecasts from Open-Meteo
-- Place discovery using OpenStreetMap with Wikipedia descriptions
+- **Smart place discovery** - Attractions, restaurants, and points of interest from OpenStreetMap
-- Interactive Leaflet maps
+- **Interactive maps** - Explore locations with clickable Leaflet maps
+- **Wikipedia integration** - Rich descriptions for places and landmarks
-- Category filtering (attractions, food, shopping, entertainment, historic sites, nature)
+- **Category filtering** - Filter by attractions, food, shopping, entertainment, historic sites, or nature
-- Natural language query processing
+- **Natural language queries** - Just ask naturally like "What's the weather in Paris?" or "Show me things to do in Tokyo"
+- **Responsive design** - Works seamlessly on desktop, tablet, and mobile
-- No API keys required
+- **No API keys required** - Uses free, open-source APIs

 ## Getting Started